tldr-pages/tldr/README.md

 - Adding examples or improving the content of an existing page.
 - Translating pages into different languages.

-All `tldr` pages are written in markdown, so they can be edited fairly simply and changes can be submitted in pull requests here using Git on the command-line or using the GitHub web interface.
+All `tldr` pages are written in markdown, so they can be edited quite easily and changes can be submitted in pull requests here using Git on the command-line or using the GitHub web interface.